w3c-fedid/Administration/proposals-CG-WG.md

 * [Stage 3](#stage3): **Independent Implementations** of the preferred Proposal
 * [Stage 4](#stage4): **Publication** of a Proposed Recommendation

+These stages support the W3C process.
+If there is ever any question between W3C process requirements and how the groups will progress their work, the W3C process has precedent.

 # Stage 0: Exploration

 The purpose of Stage 0 proposals is to allow anyone to raise and explore the Problem Space without asking for permission.